HERE YOU CAN LISTEN TO INTERVIEWS WITH SOME OF MENGI’S ARTISTS.

 American visual artist Aimee Odum, Belgian composer and vocalist Mariske Broeckmeyer and Kerryn McMurdo, dancer and coreographer from New Zealand will give a performance of their work Golden Blobess in Mengi on Friday, December the 18th.
 In Golden Blobess video, music and dance melts together as described by Aimee and Mariske in this short interview.
 Music composed by Mariske Broeckmeyer.
 Listen (in English)

 Different Rooftops is a debut album by Bára Gísladóttir, composer and double bass player, that contains works for double bass, saxophone, electronics and voice.
 Bára talks about her inspirations, from Prokofiev to Sciarrino to Pablo Picasso’s works.
 Bára’s release concert will be held in Mengi on December 19th.
 Bára will perform along with Helgi R. Heiðarsson, saxophone player.
-Listen (interview in English)
+Listen (in English).
+Listen (in Icelandic).

 Finnish vocalist Johanna Sulkunen talks about jazz, inspirations, improvisations, the music of sounds and more.
 Sounds from rehearsal in Mengi.
 Johanna performed at Mengi together with Hilmar Jensson, guitarist, on December 12th 2015.
 Listen (in English)